 Many churches often have many non-Catholics attending their Mass.
-So, those who want to attend to learn more about the Catholic religion are absolutely welcome to do so, but they should be somewhat familiar with the proceedings before going.
+So, those who want to attend to learn more about the Catholic religion are welcome to do so, but they should be somewhat familiar with the proceedings before going.

-Also see Can Anyone Go Into a Catholic to Pray? to learn more.
+Also, see Can Anyone Go Into a Catholic to Pray? to learn more.

 What Do You Wear to a Catholic Church?

 There are no regulations for clothing when attending a Catholic Church.
-However, the clergy and other Catholics expect that attendees dress appropriately and modestly.
+However, the clergy and other Catholics expect attendees to dress appropriately and modestly.
 A person’s knees and shoulders should have clothing over them.

 For many people, black dress pants are the best option.
 While most Catholics consider jeans to be too casual, some people do still wear them.

 Can You Take Communion in a Catholic Church if You Aren’t Catholic?

 Additionally, couples who live together are not permitted to participate in the Sacrament since they violate the Church’s rules.

-Also see Catholicism and Cremation: What Are the Rules? to learn more.
+Also, see Catholicism and Cremation: What Are the Rules? to learn more.

 When You Can’t Receive Communion at Church

 Some people prefer to stay in the pew.
 Many people will kneel and say a small prayer while waiting for the rest of the congregation to receive the bread and wine.

 However, visitors can join the line and walk with those going to receive the Eucharist.
-When they get to the front of the line, they should cross their arms in front of themselves, which signifies that they aren’t there to take the bread.
+When they reach the front of the line, they should cross their arms in front of themselves, which signifies that they aren’t there to take the bread.
 The clergy will then give them a blessing instead of the Eucharist.

 When attending a Catholic Church for the first time, it would be best to sit back and observe the proceedings.
 That way, they can get an understanding of how Communion goes.

-What Happens if a Non-Catholic Takes Communion?
+What Happens If a Non-Catholic Takes Communion?

 Nothing specific happens if a non-Catholic receives the Eucharist.
 It happens more often than one might realize, as no one checks who can and can’t receive the bread and wine at the door.
-However, it is considered highly disrespectful to the Church if someone does this.
+However, it is considered disrespectful to the Church if someone does this.

-In 1 Corinthians 11:29-30, the Catholic Church teaches that those who take the body of Christ when they shouldn’t may become weak or even sick.
+Based on 1 Corinthians 11:29-30, the Catholic Church teaches that those who take the body of Christ when they shouldn’t, become weak or even sick.

 Many people remain seated during the Sacrament, so it is not rude not to receive the bread and wine.

-Also see Why Do Some Protestants Convert to Catholicism? to learn more.
+Also, see Why Do Some Protestants Convert to Catholicism? to learn more.